 “The hypocrisy of the humanitarian system has reached a peak.”

 It has been almost three weeks now since Kakuma has been in lockdown mode.
-During this time refugee students who are enrolled in our higher education programmes, have reached out to us on numerous occasions to ask for more information on the Coronavirus, advice on how to keep themselves safe, and more sinisterly, to alert us to the fact that the few services that they thought they could rely on like water supplies, soap and adequate food rations are running low.
-As humanitarian organisations slowly start awareness raising actions in the camps, the little bit of Coronavirus information that has already been circulated among the residents has mainly been videos produced by the refugees themselves.
+During this time, refugee students who are enrolled in our higher education programs, have reached out to us on numerous occasions to ask for more information on the Coronavirus, advice on how to keep themselves safe, and, more sinisterly, to alert us to the fact that the few services that they thought they could rely on like water supplies, soap, and adequate food rations are running low.
+As humanitarian organizations slowly start awareness-raising actions in the camps, the little bit of Coronavirus information that has already been circulated among the residents has mainly been videos produced by the refugees themselves.
 In addition, they have already begun to organize themselves and are crowdfunding to buy soap for the most vulnerable in the camp.
-Exasperated by what he views as a desertion by most international humanitarian organisations working in the camp, one refugee student ironically asked us “are they sleeping”.
-Another told us that the current situation was in his opinion “proving once again that international organisations working in Kakuma are only there for their own interests” and that “the hypocrisy of the humanitarian system has reached a peak” during this time.
+Exasperated by what he views as desertion by most international humanitarian organizations working in the camp, one refugee student ironically asked us, “are they sleeping”.
+Another told us that the current situation was, in his opinion, “proving once again that international organizations working in Kakuma are only there for their own interests” and that “the hypocrisy of the humanitarian system has reached a peak” during this time.
 These examples of testimonies highlight a deep lack of trust between refugees and those who govern their lives.